-This year there were more entries than before, the standard absolutely tremendous.
+This year there were again more entries than before, the standard absolutely tremendous.
 Union activists taking the time and mostly their own time to inform, involve and enthuse members, to take forward local issues and to promote national and international campaigns.
 So everyone who entered the competition should be commended for their work and know that they are doing a really good job and how important this is for the union.

-And they promote member services.
 We greatly appreciate the sponsorship of the Awards by UIA, Thompson’s Solicitors, Liverpool Victoria, Lighthouse Financial Advice, and TC Branding Group.
 So yes they are going to get a plug today.
 But not just because they are sponsors but because the insurance deals, free wills, discounted legal assistance, free financial advice, and using the branded merchandise from our sponsors, should all help to recruit and retain members.

 Best Printed Category

 The Liverpool Victoria Gold Award went to NHS Glasgow and Clyde and CVS Branch for a “well designed, and well written magazine with an excellent mix of branch material and content relating to local and national campaigns, from car parking to NHS slash and burn cuts, not just informing but involving members.”